Dawn doll

-Dawn dolls are small fashion dolls that were made by Deluxe Reading between 1970 and 1973.
+Dawn dolls are small fashion dolls that were made by Topper Toys between 1970 and 1973.
 They measure 6.5 inches in height and have painted eyes and lips.
 The girl dolls feature rooted hair and eyelashes.
 The boy dolls have molded hair.

 The dolls were quite popular and they topped sales of Barbie for a while, but were discontinued when Topper went out of business in 1973.
 The dolls were reissued in 2000 by Checkerboard as a 30-year commemoration of the first Dawn dolls made by Topper, and then again in 2004 by Toy O Rama.
 However, neither company was able to sustain reissues and shut off production shortly afterwards.
 Mattel's Rockflowers, produced in 1971, were in direct competition with Dawn.
 In England, Palitoy had a doll of similar size known as Pippa.
 Although no longer manufactured, Dawn dolls are quite popular as collector's items.

 Story

 Dawn is the owner and top model of the Dawn Model Agency.
 All of her best friends are models for her company too.
 Angie, Jessica, Dale, Glori, and Longlocks are all Dawn's best friends.
 Gary, Ron, and Van are the handsome boyfriends who come see the girls in their fashion shows.